kivatmojo/ECON_104/Project_1/README.md

 ```
 <img width="455" alt="Screen Shot 2024-03-15 at 18 29 29" src="https://github.com/kivatmojo/econ_104/assets/137433466/d1c4f525-b783-4ee3-b519-f23f478459c9">

-In efforts to further understand our data, we created scatter plots for each explanatory variable and its relationship to the number of streams a song earns.
-We noticed that both Apple and Spotify charts and playlist variables had a similar distribution - which validates the significance of their prediction power on number of streams.
+To further understand our data, we created scatter plots for each explanatory variable and its relationship to the number of streams a song earns.
+We noticed that both Apple and Spotify charts and playlist variables had a similar distribution - which validates the significance of their prediction power on the number of streams.
 Additionally, we found the instrulmentalness data distribution to be very different, with a steep drop off when songs become more instrumental.
 This makes sense as consumers listen to much less classical music compared to several hundred years ago.

-Lastly, one variable I found interesting was the liveliness because the data shows that the more lively the song is, the more likely the song will earn less streams.
-This may pose an interesting reflection in consumer preferences where we prefer more relaxing than energetic songs.
+Lastly, one variable I found interesting was the liveliness because the data shows that the more lively the song is, the more likely the song will earn fewer streams.
+This may pose an interesting reflection on consumer preferences where we prefer more relaxing than energetic songs.
 ***
 ## Regression Model
 ```r